LearnersGuild/learnathon/README.md

 ### Selection for Enrollment

-There is no single winner of the Learnathon.
-After the Learnathon is over, Learners Guild will review the data collected and determine whom to invite to Round 2 of Enrollment.
+There is no single winner of the Enrollment Game.
+After the Enrollment Game is over, Learners Guild will review the data collected and determine whom to invite to Round 2 of Enrollment.

 We look at the following metrics: